 When I signed up for this whole being a parent job, nobody warned me about school mornings.
 I can see why.
 It might have put me off the whole thing.
 Even after many years of trying to perfect the art of the calm, stress-free morning, I often still drop the final child off with a relieved sigh, feeling as though I have done a day’s work already and it isn’t even nine am.
+If there had been a school morning survival tips manual, I would have bought it.

-Each phase of parenting brings its own set of challenges when it comes to school mornings; from the years of being up at a ridiculously early time to having to come up with new tricks to remove the teenager from his much-loved duvet.
+Each phase of parenting brings its own set of challenges when it comes to school mornings; from the years of being up at a ridiculously early time to have to come up with new tricks to remove the teenager from his much-loved duvet.
 It is exhausting.
 It is filled with pitfalls and challenges.
 It involves juggling children, toothbrushes, shoes, bags, breakfast and more but there are tips and tricks that I have learnt along the way that can help to make things run a little smoother and leave you feeling a little less frazzled.

 Encourage a good night’s sleep